 But that doesn’t mean you shouldn’t proceed without caution.
 In December of 2017, a CBC investigation found that a Manitoba-based tiny home builder had multiple customer complaints stating they had paid for their tiny houses, yet did not receive the custom builds.
-The company, Mini-Homes of Manitoba, was hired to build homes on the Manitoba First Nations but has since been pulled from the project due to non-delivery.
-The company is still in front of the courts in relation to non-payment of material to vendors and non-delivery of homes.
+The clients allege the company was hired to build homes on the Manitoba First Nations but was pulled off the project due to non-delivery.
+None of the allegations have been proven and the situation is still in front of the courts.

-If you like the idea of living in a tiny house, but you’re not sure where to start, here are five tiny homes that are currently for sale in Manitoba (as of February 27, 2018).
+If you like the idea of living in a tiny house, but you’re not sure where to start, here are the best five tiny houses in Manitoba currently for sale right now (as of February 27, 2018).

 1. Winnipeg, Manitoba